 “No need to poke me!
 I’ll see you here after school,” Jason told Thea.

 “Wait a minute!
-I’m supposed to meet with Coach Larsen right after school.
+I’m going to meet with Coach Larsen right after school.
 I’ll walk to Hillcrest High.
-Where should I meet you guys?”
+Where should I meet you guys when I get there?”

 “I’m not so sure you should walk all that way by yourself, Thea,” Jason responded.
 “I’ll come and meet you here and we’ll walk back together.”